henrym11106/CSGO-autoexec/README.md

 # CSGO autoexec
-my autoexec file for Counter-Strike: Global Offensive.
+my base config for Counter-Strike: Global Offensive.

 this file contains my current crosshair, binds for buying and using weapons & equipment, custom binds for sound, radar and netgraph, binds for unlimited nades & auto bhop for offline practice, etc.